 The following refuge units are open for hunting and/or fishing as governed by applicable Federal and State regulations, and are listed in alphabetical order with additional refuge-specific regulations.

-(a) Ash Meadows National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of goose, duck, coot, moorhen, snipe, and dove on designated areas of the refuge subject to the following conditions:
+(a) Great Bay National Wildlife Refuge--(1) Migratory game bird hunting.
+We allow hunting of waterfowl on designated areas of the refuge subject to the following conditions: